Graduate Program Overview

 The graduate music program at Austin Peay offers individualized programs, personalized mentoring by nationally-recognized faculty, and small classes that allow for exceptional learning opportunities.
 Our goal is to help you achieve your professional goals as you take the next steps towards your career or additional study at the doctoral level.

-Eric Branscome, Michael Chandler, Emily Hanna Crane, Korre Foster, Anne Glass, Patricia Halbeck, Sharon Mabry, Gail Robinson-Oturu, Douglas Rose, Ann Silverberg, David Steinquest, Gregory Wolynec, Lisa Wolynec, Jeffrey Wood, and Stanley Yates.
+Eric Branscome, Michael Chandler, Emily Hanna Crane, Korre Foster, Patricia Halbeck, Sharon Mabry, Gail Robinson-Oturu, Douglas Rose, Ann Silverberg, David Steinquest, Gregory Wolynec, Lisa Wolynec, Jeffrey Wood, and Stanley Yates.

 MASTER OF MUSIC (M.M.)